What Is a Diode? Diode Definition, Function, and How It Works

 Diodes, in their operation, are governed by the principles of semiconductor physics.
 Their behaviour under different voltage conditions, namely forward and reverse bias, determines their functionality in various circuits.

-When a diode is forward-biassed, it means that the positive side (anode) of the diode is connected to the positive terminal of a power source, and the negative side (cathode) is connected to the negative terminal.
+Understanding how does a diode work involves knowing that when a diode is forward-biassed, it means that the positive side (anode) of the diode is connected to the positive terminal of a power source, and the negative side (cathode) is connected to the negative terminal.
 Under this condition, the diode allows current to flow, but not immediately.
 There exists a certain minimum voltage, known as the diode's threshold voltage or cut-in voltage, which must be reached before the diode starts conducting.
 Once this voltage is surpassed, the diode allows a significant current to pass through.
 This property is fundamental in the process of rectification, where forward-biassed diodes are used to convert AC to DC, allowing current flow during the positive half of the AC cycle.

 In a reverse-biassed condition, the diode's anode is connected to the negative terminal of the power source, and the cathode is connected to the positive terminal.
 Under this setup, the diode resists the flow of current, acting almost like an insulator.
 However, every diode has a limit to how much reverse voltage it can withstand, known as the Peak Inverse Voltage (PIV).
 If the applied reverse voltage exceeds this PIV, the diode can undergo a phenomenon called breakdown, where it suddenly allows a surge of current to pass through.
 This can be detrimental and often leads to permanent damage to the diode and potentially other components in the circuit.